 - Children are screened to assess cognitive, communication, physical, social-emotional and adaptive development.
 Parent/guardian will be notified at the screening of the results and the parents will also be provided written notice of the results within ten days of the screening.
 If the screening supports evaluation, written consent for evaluation will be obtained at the exit interview if possible, or consent forms will be included with the written notice notifying the parents of the results.
 If the screening results indicate that the child does not need an evaluation, written notice will be sent to the parents within 10 days of the screening explaining the basis for the district’s decision not to evaluate.
 Evaluation occurs in accordance with evaluation procedures.

-A student, whether or not enrolled in school, may be referred for a Special Education evaluation by parent/guardian, district staff or other persons knowledgeable about the student.
+A student, whether or not enrolled in school, may be referred for a special education evaluation by parents, district staff, or other persons knowledgeable about the student.
 Each building principal will designate a person responsible for ensuring that district staff understands the referral process and maintain the availability of the district’s optional referral form.
-Referrals are required to be in writing unless the person referring is unable to write.
+Referrals are required to be in writing unless the person referring is unable to write and/or communicate orally.
 A person who makes a referral orally must be provided with the optional district referral form in the requestor’s native language and offered assistance in completing the referral with the support of a qualified interpreter when needed.

 When a referral is made, the district must act within a 25 school-day timeline to make a decision about whether or not the student will receive an evaluation for eligibility for Special Education services.

 All certificated employees will document referrals immediately upon a referral being made to or by them.
 All other staff receiving a referral from another person will notify the building administrator or designee.
 The evaluation group leader: (a) records the referral; (b) provides written notice of the referral to the parent/guardian, including the date the request was received; and (c) appoints and advises the evaluation group to collect and review district data and information provided by the parent/guardian to determine whether evaluation is warranted.